Work Lightroom like a pro with these secret tricks, hidden tools and workflow shortcuts

 6 Sorting shortcuts

-Sorting through and eating your images can be both a pleasure and a chore, so it helps to know a few workflow tricks to speed up the process.
+Sorting through and rating your images can be both a pleasure and a chore, so it helps to know a few workflow tricks to speed up the process.
 You can use the 1-5 number keys to quickly add a star rating, and if you hit Caps Lock before you start you can enable auto-advance, which automatically moves on to the next image once a rating has been applied.
 Sometimes it can be hard to choose between several similar frames.
 If you highlight them all then hit N you can enter Survey mode, which makes it easier to pick the best of the bunch.

 7 Match exposures in seconds